tonysm/local-time-laravel/README.md

 ## Usage

-This package adds a couple Blade directives to your project, they are:
+This package adds a couple Blade components to your project, they are:

 ```blade
 <x-local-time :value"now()" />